piyushmanolkar/laravel-flutter-api/README.md

 ///Login
 /// Optional params - context and namedRoute - to redirect after authentication
-/// NOTE: namedRoute must be a String and a route defined in optional parameter of MaterialApp && Login must be done after specifying
+/// NOTE: namedRoute must be a String and a route defined in optional parameter of MaterialApp and
-/// the material routes.
-void login(username, password, [BuildContext context, String namedRoute])
+/// Login must be done after specifying the material routes. void login(username, password, [BuildContext context, String namedRoute])

 ///Get Auth Token